The following information is about Growing Pudina In Pots.

 - Mints can be grown on balconies, back yards, front yards, and terrace gardens.

 - Mint plants grow well indoor, place them near a window where you receive a good amount of light.

 - Propagating mint from seeds is a difficult task, germination of seeds may not always successful.

-- Fill the container/ seed tray with a seed starting potting mix.
-Dig hole at the center of the container/seed tray and sow 2 to 3 seeds in each hole.
+- Fill the container/ seed tray with seed starting potting mix.
+Dig a hole at the center of the container/seed tray and sow 2 to 3 seeds in each hole.
 And the seeds with a thin layer of potting soil.

 - Now water the seeds, don’t wet the soil, just keep it moist.
-And cover container with a plastic cover to hold the moisture.
+And cover the container with a plastic cover to hold the moisture.
 Poke the hole to the cover for air and light penetration to the seeds.

 - Mint seeds take 15 to 20 days to germinate depending on the soil temperature.